-High blood pressure ups the risk of health problems, including stroke.
-Home remedies for high blood pressure can help control and prevent hypertension.
+High blood pressure increases your risk of health problems, including stroke.
+Home remedies for high blood pressure can help control and prevent this condition.

 High blood pressure, also known as hypertension, means the pressure of blood flowing through your blood vessels is higher than it should be.
 Over time, this excessive pressure can damage your blood vessels, heart, kidneys, and other organs.

 If your blood pressure is consistently elevated, don’t panic.
-There’s good news: High blood pressure can be brought under control.
+You can bring your blood pressure under control.
 What’s more, treatment doesn’t necessary mean prescription drug therapy.
 There are natural remedies for high blood pressure, too.

-Although medication may be necessary, research has shown home remedies for high blood pressure can go far to treat hypertension.
+Although you may need medication, research has shown home remedies for high blood pressure can help treat hypertension.
 In fact, for many people, lifestyle and other do-it-yourself remedies can lower high blood pressure without drugs.

 DASH tops the list of home remedies for high blood pressure

-What if you could lower your high blood pressure by doing something enjoyable, natural, and healthy?
+What if doing something enjoyable, natural, and healthy could lower your high blood pressure?
 It turns out, you can, thanks to the DASH (Dietary Approaches to Stop Hypertension) eating plan.
-And this home remedy’s effectiveness for treating hypertension has been documented by years of research.
+Years of research show the diet is an effective home remedy for hypertension.

 Multiple studies funded by the National Heart, Lung and Blood Institute (NHLBI) found the DASH heart-healthy eating style rates high on any list of treatments for high blood pressure.
 It lowers cholesterol and helps keep weight at a healthy level, too.